JustinPatenaude/balticathletics/brands/qued.md

 - title: Proudly Canadian
   photo: "/proudly canadian.jpg"
 info: |-
   Roy S. Hamilton founded Seaway Plastics Ltd in 1964 to become the sole Canadian manufacturer of the unique classic wrestling mat.
-In 1966, the company introduces the brand name of **QUED®** to identify its growing product line.
+In 1966, the company introduced the brand name of **QUED®** to identify its growing product line.
 They also produce dividers, netting and climbing ropes in addition to their mats.

   ***